tsongpra/portfolio/Assignment3.md

 # Test Solution
 I talked to some of my friends.
 Here is my feedback.

+I interviewed with my MBA classmate which is the right target audience.
+They can tell that the visualization represents the salary increase by school.
+They pointed out that the bar chart looked messy and difficult to find out the detail.
+They agreed with my recommendation to recreate the chart and add 2 more points below.

 1) X-Axis - Add the number of Pre-MBA salary on the X-Axis to make the audience read the dot more easily.

 2) Grouping - Use the selection drop down to filter the region in case some visitors want to focus on a particular region.